Kimchi21/portfolio-app/README.md

 # Streamlit Portfolio App

+Credits to:
-Credits to [Sven-Bo]([https://github.com/Sven-Bo](https://github.com/Sven-Bo/personal-website-streamlit)) for the initial template and [dataprofessor](https://github.com/dataprofessor/streamlit_navbar) for the navigation bar.
+- [Sven-Bo](https://github.com/Sven-Bo/personal-website-streamlit) for the initial template and contact form.
+- [dataprofessor](https://github.com/dataprofessor/streamlit_navbar) for the navigation bar.

 List of Attributions: